WATER Cofounder and Codirector

 She has published chapters in books such as Living Cosmology: Christian Responses to Journey of the Universe (ed.
 Mary Evelyn Tucker and John Grim); Pope Francis in Postcolonial Reality: Complexities, Ambiguities, & Paradoxes (ed.
 Nicholas Panotto); Feminism and Religion in the 21st Century: Technology, Dialogue, and Expanding Borders (ed.
 Gina Messina-Dysert and Rosemary Radford Ruether): Querida Ivone: Amorosas Cartas de Teologia & Feminismo (ed.
 Nancy Cardoso and Claudio Carvalhaes); Queer Christianities: Lived Religion in Transgressive Forms (ed.
 Kathleen T. Talvacccia, Michael F. Pettinger, and Mark Larrimore); Feminist Theologies: Legacy and Prospect (ed.
 Rosemary Radford Ruether); Heterosexism in Contemporary World Religion: Problem and Prospect (ed.
 Marvin M. Ellison and Judith Plaskow); God Forbid (ed.
 Kathleen Sands); Sexuality and the Sacred (ed.
 James Nelson and Sandra Longfellow); Feminist Theological Ethics (ed.
 Lois Daly); Sexual Diversity and Catholicism (ed.
 Patricia Beattie Jung); and Women’s Voices and Visions of the Church: Reflections from North America (ed.
 Letty M. Russell, Aruna Gnanadason, and J. Shannon Clarkson), as well as entries in the Encyclopedia of Women and Religion in North America (ed.
 Rosemary Skinner Keller and Rosemary Radford Ruether), Encyclopedia of Psychology and Religion (ed.
 David A. Leeming, et al), and The Wiley Blackwell Companion to Psychology and Religion (ed.
 Michel D. Palmer and Stanley M. Burgess).

-Mary is a member of the American Academy of Religion where she co-chaired the Women and Religion Section; she also belongs to the Society of Christian Ethics and the Catholic Theological Society of America.
+Mary is a member of the American Academy of Religion where she co-chaired the Women and Religion Section and the LGBTIQ Status Committee; she also belongs to the Society of Christian Ethics and the Catholic Theological Society of America.
 She is an advisor to the Women’s Ordination Conference.
 She is a member of the Editorial Board of I.B.
 Taurus.
 She is active in the Women-Church Convergence and through WATER participates in the National Religious Leadership Roundtable.

 She lives in Silver Spring, Maryland, with her partner, Diann L. Neu, and their daughter, Catherine Fei Min Hunt-Neu.